batteries-included/batteries-included/static/src/content/post/git-ops-fail-at-scale.md

 ## Knowledge Issues for Non-Expert Developers

-Gitops repositories are filled with text-based domain-specific languages to express what should be running where.
+GitOps repositories are filled with text-based domain-specific languages to express what should be running where.
 The user interface for changes (text files) is the same as the schema (YAML) shown to tools.
 While that approach to configuration management allows for high sophistication and flexibility, it is a